Laura Kuenssberg

-Laura Juliet Kuenssberg (born 8 August 1976) is a British journalist who presents the BBC's Sunday morning politics show.
-She was succeeded as Political Editor of BBC News by Chris Mason.

-She succeeded Nick Robinson as Political Editor of BBC News in July 2015, and was the first woman to hold the position.
-Kuenssberg stepped down as political editor on 6 May 2022, after reporting on the 2022 United Kingdom local elections.
-She went on to replace Andrew Marr as the host of the BBC's weekend political interview programme, which was rebadged with the name Sunday with Laura Kuenssberg in September 2022.
+Laura Juliet Kuenssberg (born 8 August 1976) is a Scottish journalist and television presenter.
+She was the political editor of BBC News from 2015 to 2022, and was the first woman to hold the position.
+She has since presented the BBC's weekend political discussion programme Sunday with Laura Kuenssberg.

-Kuenssberg had previously served as the BBC's chief political correspondent and was the first Business Editor of ITV News.
+Kuenssberg previously served as the BBC's chief political correspondent and was the first business editor of ITV News.
 She was also the chief correspondent for Newsnight between February 2014 and July 2015.

 Early life and education

-Laura Juliet Kuenssberg was born in Rome, Italy, on 8 August 1976 to Nick and Sally Kuenssberg.
+Laura Juliet Kuenssberg was born in Rome, Italy, on 8 August 1976 to Scottish parents Nick and Sally Kuenssberg.
 She grew up in Kelvinside, Glasgow, with her brother and sister, and attended Laurel Bank School before going on to study history at the University of Edinburgh, where she graduated with a first-class honours degree and an MA.
 During her degree she spent a year studying at Georgetown University in Washington, D.C., U.S., where she interned at NBC.

-Her Edinburgh-born father, Nick Kuenssberg, was a businessman, investor and academic; and her mother worked in children's services and received an OBE for this in the 2000 New Year Honours.
+Her Edinburgh-born father, Nick Kuenssberg, was a businessman, investor and academic; and her mother, Sally Kuenssberg, worked in children's services and received an OBE for this in the 2000 New Year Honours.
 Her paternal grandfather was German-born Ekkehard von Kuenssberg (CBE), a co-founder and president of the Royal College of General Practitioners.
 Her maternal grandfather was Lord Robertson, a judge of the Scots High Court of Justiciary, whose brother James Wilson Robertson was the last British Governor-General of Nigeria.
 Her elder brother, David, was an executive director of finance and resources at Brighton and Hove City Council and is now the Director General, Corporate & Delivery for the Home Office.
 Her elder sister, Joanna Kuenssberg, is an oil executive for Shell and a former diplomat who has served as high commissioner to Mozambique.